Wasps, Hornets, & Yellowjackets Identification; Types and Behavior

-Wasps, hornets, and yellowjackets are among the few household pests that are a genuine safety concern.
-They sting repeatedly, and a nest near a doorway or in the ground can turn a yard into a hazard.
-This guide covers how to tell them apart (including from bees), where they nest, and when a nest needs professional removal.
+Wasps, hornets, and yellowjackets are among the few household pests worth treating as a real safety concern, not just a nuisance.
+They can sting more than once, and a nest near a doorway or hidden in the ground is enough to make a yard feel off-limits.
+The good news is that knowing what you’re dealing with goes a long way.
+Below, you’ll find how to tell the common types apart (including how to spot the difference from bees), where they tend to nest, and when a nest is best left to a professional.

-• Wasps: smooth, slender body, narrow “waist,” legs often dangling in flight, not fuzzy
+• Wasps: smooth, slender bodies with a narrow “waist,” legs often dangling in flight, and no fuzz

 • Hornets: larger, bulkier wasps (a hornet is a type of wasp)

-• Yellowjackets: smaller, fast, boldly black-and-yellow; ground or cavity nesters; the most common stinging culprit
+• Yellowjackets: smaller, fast, and boldly black-and-yellow; they nest in the ground or in cavities and are the most common stinging culprit

-• Bees: fuzzy, rounder, carry pollen, and have wide hind legs
+• *Bees: fuzzy, rounder, often carrying pollen, with wide hind legs

-A note on honeybees: honeybees are protected pollinators, and Mira does not treat or remove honeybees.
+*A note on honeybees: honeybees are protected pollinators, and Mira does not treat or remove them.
 If what you have is a honeybee colony, we’ll gladly point you toward a local beekeeper or relocation service.
-Mira treats wasps, hornets, and yellowjackets — not honeybees.
+We treat wasps, hornets, and yellowjackets, not honeybees.

 Types of Stinging Wasps